JacobBarrios/SER321-Spring2025-jmbarri2-Assignment-4/activity1 given/README.md

 The Operations to Implement:
 - Add: Adds a new string to the list of strings.
-- Display: Displays the string at the specified index in the list.
+- Display: Displays the list of strings.
 - Count: Returns the number of strings in the list.

 ## Protocol